-Trump grapples with public health and economic maelstrom
+Trump wants payroll tax relief to calm virus-spooked markets

 At the same time, administration officials were insistent that they weren’t trying to dismiss public concerns.
 “This is a very serious health problem,” Health and Human Services Secretary Alex Azar told Fox News.

-At the Pentagon, officials have begun “social distancing” measures.
 On Monday, Defense Secretary Mark Esper’s regular meeting with senior staff, which normally would be held face-to-face in a single room with 40 to 50 participants, was broken up into three rooms, with video-teleconferencing among the rooms, according to the Pentagon’s chief spokesman, Jonathan Hoffman.
 He said Esper and the 15 to 20 people in his room, including Gen. Mark Milley, chairman of the Joint Chiefs of Staff, sat at least six feet apart, in line with health guidance.

-Trump was delegating much of the virus response to Vice President Mike Pence, who convened a video teleconference to give an update on the federal government’s virus response Monday afternoon with the nation’s governors.
-Pence was also scheduled to lead a meeting of the administration’s task force on Monday before holding a press briefing.
+Trump was delegating much of the virus response to Pence, who convened a video teleconference to give an update on the federal government’s virus response Monday afternoon with the nation’s governors.
+Trump met his top economic advisers before emerging to disclose he’ll seek the payroll tax break.

+The White House has been convening meetings with an array of travel and healthcare industry representatives, and was set to host Wall Street executives at the White House on Wednesday to discuss the economic fallout of the epidemic.

-On Capitol Hill, where many lawmakers are older and have frequent constant contact with the public, leaders were fielding questions from members and staff about how the complex will be secured.
+On Capitol Hill, where many lawmakers are older and have frequent contact with the public, leaders were fielding questions from members and staff about how the complex will be secured.
 Leaders have so far shown little willingness to close the Capitol, but meetings were scheduled throughout the day to discuss preparations.

-On Monday, Rep. Doug Collins, R-Ga., and Rep. Matt Gaetz, R-Fla., put themselves in voluntary quarantine after exposure to a person who tested positive for the virus at last month’s Conservative Political Action Conference.
+On Monday, Rep. Doug Collins, R-Ga., and Gaetz put themselves in voluntary quarantine because of their contacts with someone at the Conservative Political Action Conference.

 Both said they did not have any symptoms but would wait out the remainder of the 14 days since the contact at home.
+Gaetz last week wore a gas mask to the House vote on the emergency funding bill for the virus response and said he wanted to highlight how Congress could become “petri dish” for the virus.

-Gaetz had traveled to Washington with Trump on Air Force One on Monday.
-Collins met Trump on Tuesday night at the White House and shook hands with Trump on Friday when the president visited the Centers for Disease Control and Prevention’s Atlanta headquarters.
+Collins met Trump on Tuesday night at the White House and shook hands with him Friday when the president visited the Centers for Disease Control and Prevention’s Atlanta headquarters.

-A day earlier, Sen. Ted Cruz, R-Texas, and Rep. Paul Gosar, R-Ariz., placed themselves in quarantine after coming in contact with the same person at the conservative conference.
+Sen. Ted Cruz, R-Texas, and Rep. Paul Gosar, R-Ariz., also placed themselves in quarantine after coming in contact with the same person at the conservative conference.

 As well, Rep. Julia Brownley, D-Calif., said she met last week with a person who has since been diagnosed with the virus.
 She closed her office and said she and her staff are “self-monitoring and maintaining social distancing practices.”